You Earned a Ticket!

 Most teachers earn their credentials at a college.

 Most teaching credentials are earned in programs offered by colleges or universities.
 The California State University system (CSU) is particularly crucial to California's supply of teachers.
+When overall market demand for teachers changes, either upward or downward, it has a big impact on the colleges and programs that prepare teacher candidates for certification.
+For these institutions, cyclical demand is a constant source of frustration.

 How are most teachers certified?

-The Federal No Child Left Behind Act (NCLB) established the expectation that all teachers should be highly qualified.
-This expectation persists in federal law today, and it influences the widespread use of certification programs.
 Most teachers earn their credential as part of a college program.
-If course scheduling goes perfectly, it can take four years, but five years is typical.
-The Commission on Teacher Credentialing (CTC), oversees the requirements, guided by legislation.
-Rules change from time to time — for example, in 2021, legislation directed the CTC to modify its reading standards to reflect evidence about how children learn to read, drawing on research about how to effectively teach kids with dyslexia.
-It takes time for policy changes to find their way to implementation in the classroom.
+While it’s possible to finish in four years with perfect scheduling, most students take five.
+The state Commission on Teacher Credentialing (CTC) oversees the requirements, guided by legislation.
+Rules change from time to time.
+For example, in 2021, legislation directed the CTC to modify its reading standards to reflect evidence about how children learn to read, drawing on research about how to effectively teach kids with dyslexia.

 Once a college or other institution is accredited to issue teaching credentials, it is responsible for quality control related to student admissions, course content, rigor, and candidate assessment.
-In principal, institutions that lack rigor or do a bad job can lose their accreditation status.
+In principle, institutions that lack rigor or do a bad job can lose their accreditation status.

 Alternative paths to a credential

 Having a strong pool of teaching candidates is a persistent concern in California.
 California's Commission for Teacher Credentialing reports annually to the California legislature about the future supply of teacher candidates, based on enrollments in teacher preparation programs.
-The training pipeline ran dry in 2013, perhaps largely because candidates understood the job market.
-Why would they enroll to become a teacher if attractive teaching jobs weren't going to be there at the end of the program?

 Are teacher shortages overblown?